1MikeMakuch/README/README.md

 # My Repos

-Most of my career work has been all proprietary, so there's nothing here with any *'s.
-But there a a few things worth pointing out;
+Most of my career work has been all proprietary, so there is no "real" open source here with any *'s.
+But there are few things worth pointing out;

 * 2022/02 mqtt-load-test https://github.com/1MikeMakuch/mqtt-load-test
 This is a script for testing, experimenting with mqtt brokers.
 It allows you to create many mqtt clients for subscribe and publish.
 It uses either the mqtt or aws mqtt client modules.